michaeltoohig/bilolok/README.md

   - [ ] notification when cheif position is lost
   - [ ] user view can show number of cheif titles held by user

+- [x] Fix arq to use async db session
+- [ ] Stop loading all nakamals each time map view is mounted
+- [ ] Add endpoint param or other cue to flyToSelected on map view mounted; otherwise map should still be on last point and not necessary to flyToSelected interfere with UX
+- [ ] featured nakamal
+- [ ] nakamal reviews
+  - [ ] 0 - 100 rating scale / calculated to 5 star rating system

 ## Development